-- Horses and ponies may only be registered by those Members of British Showjumping whose category of membership entitles them to do so (Rules 32.3.1, 33).
-Horses/ponies to be registered who are to be ridden by riders other than members of the immediate family must be Full, Associate, owner, Life or Company (Rule 33). - 2 It is the responsibility of the owner/rider registering the horse or pony to ensure full details of the animal's history and winnings record are provided at the time of registration. - All horses and ponies to be microchipped and flu vaccinated and evidence of such to be submitted for registration together with identification documentation completed by a regulated authority showing at least five distinguishing markings. - 3 Foreign riders wishing to compete at affiliated shows may do so under the following arrangements: - For one or more shows for a continuous period not exceeding 120 days, £48.00 membership fee + £10 per horse.
+- 1 Horses and ponies may only be registered by those Members of British Showjumping whose category of membership entitles them to do so (Rules 32.3.1, 33).
+Any horses/ponies that are registered to be ridden by riders other than members of the immediate family, must be registered to a Full, Associate, Owner, Life or Company member (Rule 33). - 2 It is the responsibility of the owner/rider registering the horse or pony to ensure full details of the animal's history and winnings record are provided at the time of registration.

+All horses and ponies to be microchipped and flu vaccinated and evidence of such to be submitted for registration together with identification documentation completed by a regulated authority showing at least five distinguishing markings.

+Foreign riders wishing to compete at affiliated shows may do so under the following arrangements: For one or more shows for a continuous period not exceeding 120 days, paying the relevant membership fee and horse fee.